 I had always thought of meals as an annoying but necessary interruption to whatever else I happened to be doing at the time.

-To Janette, eating is one of the great pleasures in life!
+To my wife, eating is one of the great pleasures in life!

-After we got married, Janette was horrified at the expired food in my pantry.
+After we got married, my wife was horrified at the expired food in my pantry.
 I maintained that it was no big deal until she opened a bag of rice and found tiny bugs in it.
 ‘Nuff said!!!!

-All of the food that Janette makes uses fresh ingredients, and when possible, organic ingredients.
+All of the food that my wife makes uses fresh ingredients, and when possible, organic ingredients from local farmers’ markets.

-Plus, Janette is a foodie and likes going to some of the best restaurants in town.
+Plus, my wife is a foodie and likes going to some of the best restaurants in town.
 It can be expensive, but hey, the food is fantastic.

-I’m still not as obsessed with good food as Janette is, but I definitely appreciate and enjoy it!
+I’m still not as obsessed with good food as my wife is, but I definitely appreciate and enjoy it!

 7. Not Wear Shoes in the House